 SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation

-Jiayuan Zhu*, Junde Wu*†, Cheng Ouyang, Konstantinos Kamnitsas, Alison Noble,
+Jiayuan Zhu*, Junde Wu*, Cheng Ouyang, Konstantinos Kamnitsas, J. Alison Noble

 University of Oxford